bgoonz/BGOONZ_BLOG_2.0/notes/JS-DOC/reference/yield.md

 26

-\[“Starting with Firefox 33, the parsing of the `yield` expression has been updated to conform with the ES2015 specification.”, “Starting with Firefox 29, an `IteratorResult` object returned for completed generator function.”\]
+\["Starting with Firefox 33, the parsing of the `yield` expression has been updated to conform with the ES2015 specification.”, "Starting with Firefox 29, an `IteratorResult` object returned for completed generator function.”\]

 No